-If you’re wondering how to display social media interactions from all over the world in a social media hub, our map layout is a perfect solution!
-We developed a customisable map for your social wall that shows posts in the location they were posted.
+If you’re wondering how to display social media interactions from around the world in a social media hub, our map layout is a perfect solution!
+We developed a customizable map for your social wall that shows posts in the location they were posted.

 Map Styles and Customisation Options

 The map layout is available in 6 different styles that determine the look of the map itself.
 You can choose the map style in your wall’s design settings.

 You can choose between the following map styles:

 - Classic for the classic Google Maps look